SophieBosio/sophiebosio.github.io/content/posts/monads-haskell.md

 And finally, perform monadic operation that keep track of the log the whole way!
-Since the result of `add` and `square` is now values within the `LogWriter`, we have to remember to `run` the monad so we get a nice, printable result.
+Since the result of `add` and `square` is now values within the `LogWriter`, we have to remember to `run` the monad so we get a nice, printable result. `run` gives us the final output _with_ the context, after all the computations are done.

 ```shell
 ghci> add 5 3   # Gives us values INSIDE the monad!